-Margins improved in 2005 relative to 2004, and the percentage of providers with negative margins decreased, suggesting an improvement in the overall financial situation of the providers.
+Margins declined slightly from 2005 to 2006, and the percentage of providers with negative margins increased, suggesting a deterioration in the overall financial situation of the providers.

 The Commission continues to find that bad debts are not an issue of concern for these providers.